|Mr. Brown's Famous Fried Chicken comes with a delicious Jamaican style coleslaw.|

 |Candlelight at our table made this simple, tasty clam chowder look a little golden.|

-From there I went on to Mr Brown's Famous Fried Chicken.
-There were three golden pieces, along with a generous serving of a Jamaican style slaw, made with slivered carrot, sweet peppers and other garden veggies joining the shredded cabbage, all in a light marinade with just a bit of sweetness to it.
-A side of mac n' cheese completed the meal, and I'll likely be back to have it again soon.
+From there I went on to my entrée, choosing Mr Brown's Famous Fried Chicken.
+There were three golden pieces, along with a generous serving of a Jamaican style slaw, made with slivered carrot, sweet peppers and other garden veggies joining the shredded cabbage, all in a delicious, light marinade with just a bit of sweetness to it.
+My dinner also came with a side of baked mac n' cheese, all for the bargain price of $16.

 |This gorgeous Chocolate Mousse Cake Bomb uses chocolate in four delicious ways.|

-This great finish to my meal started with a thin layer of rich, moist, dense chocolate cake, topped with a really good, velvety chocolate mousse, covered in chocolate ganache and then drizzled with a bit of white chocolate.
+This great finish to my evening, shown above, started with a thin layer of rich, moist, dense chocolate cake, topped with a really good, velvety chocolate mousse, covered in chocolate ganache and then drizzled with a bit of white chocolate.
+It was garnished with whipped cream and a bit of fresh strawberry, all for $7.

 It's worth finding this out-of-the-way spot, in the West End, right at the corner of Bradford and Pleasant Streets.
 There's even a small parking lot on site.
 Liz offers a great breakfast menu, and you'll find a couple of specials that are throwbacks to the old Tip for Tops'n restaurant, which occupied this spot for many years.